contentful/slash-developers/docs/concepts/links.md

 As you can see, although 'Menu for Humans' is linked to its meals, `AstroChicken` and `AstroCattle`, they are all fetched in the same `items` array.
 That happens because they all primarily match the conditions of our query parameters.

-In the end, since `AstroChicken` and `AstroCattle` are already present in the response's `items`, it should not be included in the `includes.Entry` array again.
+In the end, since `AstroChicken` and `AstroCattle` are already present in the response's `items`, they should not be included in the `includes.Entry` array again.

 Note: When omitted, the `include` parameter takes the standard value of `1`